 TM-2: Substitute turn marshals will only be permitted with approval from HCOT officials.

 TM-3: TURN MARSHALS ARE NOT PERMITTED TO PERFORM REPAIRS TO DAMAGED RACE CARS.
-If a car is damaged and cannot compete, it will be turned over and set out of harms way of the racing line (as possible).
+Minor things such as body tucks can be corrected, If a car is removed from the track due to damage and cannot compete, it will be turned over and set out of harm’s way of the racing line (as possible), these cars are not permitted to return to the track and must wait for their next heat to compete again.

-TM-4: Any car being marshaled should be returned to the same point in which it left the racing surface.
+TM-4: Any car being marshaled should be returned to the same point in which it left the racing surface and in the correct direction of travel.

 TM-5: Anyone failing to perform their turn marshal duties after their race will have their qualifying laps taken away for that race in which they have just completed.
 These rules also hold for the main events as well and main laps may be taken away as well.